 The irony is that even though Condor and Lufthansa are increasingly becoming big competitors, Lufthansa still has to provide feed for Condor.
 The German government ruled that Lufthansa has to maintain its interline agreement with Condor, meaning you can book a ticket that includes travel on both Condor and Lufthansa.
 Without that connectivity, Condor would have a much harder time.

-German leisure airline Condor will be taking delivery of 16 Airbus A330-900neos, which will be delivered between late 2022 and the middle of 2024.
+German leisure airline Condor will be taking delivery of 16 Airbus A330-900neos, which will be delivered between late 2022 and the middle of 2024 (the first plane just joined Condor’s fleet).
 These will replace the carrier’s existing 13 Boeing 767-300ERs, which are getting old.

 It’s so exciting to see Condor evolve in this way, given that these planes will feature an all new passenger experience.
 Condor will finally offer flat beds in business class, personal televisions at all seats, Wi-Fi, etc.